oblador/angular-scroll/README.md

 #### `.scrollTop|scrollLeft( top [, duration [, easing ] ] )`
 Scrolls to specified position in either axis, with optional animation.

+#### Promises
+Animated scrolling returns a `$q` promise, it will resolve when the scrolling has finished or be rejected if cancelled (by starting another scroll animation before it finished).

 #### Example
 ```js
 angular.module('myApp', ['duScroll']).